b2io/handbook/code-of-conduct.md

 ## Dress Code

 Base Two does not have specific rules regarding appropriate dress.
-There may be circumstances where employee needs to adhere to the dress regulations of a client company.
+It is reccommended that employees do their best to adhere to the general dress regulations of a client company.

 ## Drug and Alcohol Policy